smarkochev/Aircraft_localization_competition_round_2/README.md

 # 2. Theory
-## 2.1 Signal velocity model
+## 2.1 Wave velocity model

-In round 1 of the competition many participants used effective signal velocity instead of speed of light to estimate distance by time-of-flight. @richardalligier found its value using optimization technique.
-In round 2 I improved this model by introducing altitude dependence of signal velocity.
+In round 1 of the competition many participants used effective wave velocity instead of speed of light to estimate distance by time-of-flight. @richardalligier found its value using optimization technique.
+In round 2 I improved this model by introducing altitude dependence of wave velocity.

 Using altitude dependence of refractive index <img src="svgs/0b700b6ef9752b739fe4ee8dc2925d28.svg?invert_in_darkmode" align=middle width=32.12352pt height=24.65759999999998pt/> from [1], velocity as a function of altitude can be written as follows: